“Home of the Talons”

 School Population & Student Characteristics

-Over 300 Grade 9 students begin their high school career at BHS each year.
-With 104 intermediate students, we have approximately 1200 students combined from BSPS and BHS enrolled for 2012/2013.
+Over 250 Grade 9 students begin their high school career at BHS each year.
+We have approximately 1100 students enrolled for 2014/2015.
 Our school population is comprised of students from many cultural backgrounds and a blend of young people whose differences are recognized and celebrated.

 Student Engagement Information